samliu/lifelist/README.md

 ## Unique Species List (Photographed)

-59 unique species caught and fully identified as of September 13, 2023.
-4 additional species caught but not fully identified, and a bunch caught but not recorded in pictures so omitted here.
+60 unique species caught and fully identified as of November 19, 2024.
+4 additional species caught but not fully identified, and more caught but not recorded in pictures (thus omitted here).

 * [California Halibut _(Paralichthys californicus)_](img/2016-05-01_california_halibut.jpg) - On a live-lined anchovy.
 Caught in SF bay on a charter boat.
 * [Pacific Mackerel _(Scomber japonicus)_](img/2016-06-17_pacific_mackerel.jpg) - On a sabiki rig.
 Caught at Pacifica Pier.